Truth, Healing and Reconciliation

 Canadian Unitarian Universalists (UUs) are committed to the journey toward truth, justice, healing, and reconciliation between Indigenous and non-Indigenous peoples, and to putting into practice the principles set forth in the United Nations Declaration on the Rights of Indigenous Peoples.

 In 2014, the Canadian Unitarian Council (CUC) and Unitarian Universalist Ministers of Canada (UUMOC) issued a Truth and Reconciliation Statement.
 In it, we committed to assemble and promote educational materials for our congregations on the history and impact of the Indian residential school system, and to uphold the recommendations of the United Nations Declaration on the Rights of Indigenous Peoples.
 The Truth, Healing, and Reconciliation Task Force was formed to carry out this commitment.
+This project is funded in part by the Fund for Unitarian Universalist Social Responsibility.

 The Truth, Healing, and Reconciliation Reflection Guides